Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all things.

-Introduction and Excerpt from Poem, "My Native Land"
+Introduction and Excerpt From "My Native Land"

 Paramahansa Yogananda’s "My Native Land" from Songs of the Soul features six rimed stanzas, each of the first three with the rime scheme ABAB.
 The fourth stanza’s rime scheme is ABAA, and the final two stanzas’ rime scheme is AABB.

 As the speaker of "My Native Land" expresses the nature of a true patriot, he also offers a loving tribute to India, the birth country of the great guru/poet, Paramahansa Yogananda.